 The entry fee to be fixed by the Executive committee.

-All matches to be played in the evening on the dates shown which are fixed by the Association Competition Organiser, starting not later than 7.00pm. when all players must be present.
-(Except by mutual agreement of the captains, and the referee).
+All matches to be played in the evening on the dates shown which are fixed by the Association Competition Secretary, starting not later than 7.00pm. when all players must be present.
+(Except by mutual agreement of the captains, and the Competition Secretary).

 Captains will nominate their 9 players and include substitutes if required before the match commences at 7.00pm.
 Any nominated player not present at 7.00pm may be substituted.
 This player must be present at 7.00pm.

 All games to be 21 up off Scratch.
 Standard Jacks to be used in all matches.